Skip to main content

 Quick Facts

 Poland is a Schengen Area member.
-Whether you need ETIAS, a Schengen Visa, or nothing at all depends on your nationality.
+What you need to enter depends on your citizenship: ETIAS, a visa, or neither.

 Capital Warsaw